 Each relayer deployment is tied to a single MemWal package ID (MEMWAL_PACKAGE_ID).
 The package ID is used for SEAL encryption key derivation and Walrus blob metadata.
 Queries in the vector database are scoped by owner + namespace, while the package ID provides cross-deployment isolation at the encryption layer.

-The current relayer does not support multi-tenancy across multiple package IDs.
+The current relayer only supports a single active package ID at a time.
 If you deploy a separate MemWal contract, you need to run a separate relayer instance with its own database.